Can You Sue If You’re Injured in Your Apartment Building in NYC?

 Landlords must make sure apartment buildings are safe, well maintained, and habitable.
 This includes ensuring the apartment building and all units inside are structurally safe.
 Crooked stairs, uneven floors, and regular maintenance fall on the shoulders of landlords.

 If your accident happened because the landlord failed to make the premises safe and habitable, they might be held liable.
 For example, if the stairs leading up to your apartment were uneven and you tripped and fell, your landlord could be liable for your injuries.
+Talk with our New York City attorney for deaths caused by residential house fires today.

 The landlord might also be responsible for the maintenance of your private unit if the maintenance is beyond the tenant’s duties.
 For example, it is the tenant’s responsibility to keep their apartment clean.
 It is not the tenant’s responsibility to repair their ceiling after a rainstorm caused a leak.
 Larger maintenance issues, even in private spaces, are the landlord’s responsibility.